AhmadAL-Quraan/Inception/docs/oh-my-dock/1) Concepts.md

 ## Networking

 - **Bridge network**: Docker's default network driver, creates a **private virtual network** on the host, containers get internal IPs, and Docker's embedded DNS resolves other containers by service/container name.
-This is what docker-compose gives you automatically.
+This is what docker-compose gives you automatically. [[Docker network]] for more explanation.

 - **Bind mount vs (named) volume**: A **bind mount** maps an exact host path into the container (`-v /home/user/data:/var/data`), you control the host path directly.
 A **named volume** (`-v db_data:/var/lib/mysql`) is managed entirely by Docker under `/var/lib/docker/volumes/`, and is the more **portable/recommended** option.
 Inception typically requires named volumes bound to a specific host path (`/home/<login>/data/...`). see more [[Docker_Storage_Options_Comparison]]

 ## Registry-adjacent

 - **Image tag vs digest**: A tag (`nginx:1.25`) custom, human-readable label used to identify a specific version, variant, or release of a Docker image.
 A **digest** (`nginx@sha256:...`) is an immutable content hash, always points to the exact same bytes.
 Digests matter for reproducibility/security; tags are convenience.

 - **`docker context`**: Lets the Docker CLI target a different daemon (local, remote host, or a different Docker Desktop VM) without reconfiguring everything — useful once you're managing more than one Docker environment.